Five Elements Relationships in TCM (Traditional Chinese Medicine)

 Want to harness the energies of the Five Elements?

-Join my weekly Qigong classes / workshops or book a free 15 min chat with me to see how I can help you.
+Find out more about Five Element Coaching with me here.
 On my resources page you can find a free Five Element Qigong Healing & Protection Meditation to help you dissolve difficult negative emotions and uncover your inner power, and a podcast interview on the Five Elements of Ayurveda and Chinese Medicine.